BrownCSCI1230/lab04_transforms/README.md

 **IMAGE: show a square of 4 points rotated in 2D**

 In 3D, this is a bit more complex.
 Rather than always rotating about the origin in a fixed and consistent way, 3D allows for rotation around any arbitrary axis.
 There are many ways to handle this (as covered during the lectures), but for now we'll use the axis-aligned **Euler angles** approach as this is the simplest for constructing your own matrices.
-For this, we define the rotation about each standard axis independently, and then combine them.
+For this, we define the rotation about each standard axis independently, and then compose them.
 We use $R_n$ to notate the rotation matrix about the $n$-axis.

-$$ R_x = \begin{bmatrix} 1 && 0 && 0 \\\ 0 && \cos\theta && \sin\theta \\\ 0 && -\sin\theta && \cos\theta \end{bmatrix},
+$$ R_x = \begin{bmatrix} 1 && 0 && 0 \\\ 0 && \cos\theta && \sin\theta \\\ 0 && -\sin\theta && \cos\theta \end{bmatrix} $$

-R_y = \begin{bmatrix} \cos\theta && 0 && -\sin\theta \\\ 0 && 1 && 0 \\\ \sin\theta && 0 && \cos\theta \end{bmatrix},
+$$ R_y = \begin{bmatrix} \cos\theta && 0 && -\sin\theta \\\ 0 && 1 && 0 \\\ \sin\theta && 0 && \cos\theta \end{bmatrix} $$

-R_z = \begin{bmatrix} \cos\theta && \sin\theta && 0 \\\ -\sin\theta && \cos\theta && 0 \\\ 0 && 0 && 1 \end{bmatrix} $$
+$$ R_z = \begin{bmatrix} \cos\theta && \sin\theta && 0 \\\ -\sin\theta && \cos\theta && 0 \\\ 0 && 0 && 1 \end{bmatrix} $$

-When you want to rotate about multiple axes, you have to combine multiple of these individual transformations.
+When you want to rotate about multiple axes, you have to compose multiple of these individual transformations.
 We'll discuss the composition of transformations a bit more later, but just keep in mind that there are different orders in which you can apply the rotations.
 One common standard is to do the $x$-axis first, then the $y$-axis, then the $z$-axis.

+$$ combined = R_z R_y R_x $$

 ### 1.4 Translation

 Translation is where our previous understanding of transformation matrices stops working.
 Until now, we have only been working with **linear transformations**.
-These transformations always preserve the origin, meaning that multiplying the corresponding transformation matrix by $\begin{bmatrix} 0 \\\ 0 \end{bmatrix}$ will always produce the same point.
+These transformations always preserve the origin, meaning that multiplying the corresponding transformation matrix by $\begin{bmatrix} 0 \\\ 0 \end{bmatrix}$ will always produce the same point,
+$\begin{bmatrix} 0 \\\ 0 \end{bmatrix}$.

-Translation, on the other hand, is an **affine transformation**.
+Translation, on the other hand, is an **[affine transformation](https://en.wikipedia.org/wiki/Affine_transformation)**.
 Unlike linear transformations, affine transformations do not need to preserve the origin.
 All linear transformations are affine transformations, but some affine transformations are not linear like translation.

+**IMAGE: venn diagram of transformation types**

-This affects our representation of transformations as matrices because a 2x2 matrix is no longer sufficient for transforming a 2x1 point in this way.
+This affects our representation of transformations as matrices because a 2x2 matrix is no longer sufficient for transforming a 2x1 point in this way.\:

 $$ \begin{bmatrix} a && b \\\ c && d \end{bmatrix} \begin{bmatrix} 0 \\\ 0 \end{bmatrix} = \begin{bmatrix} 0a + 0b \\\ 0c + 0d \end{bmatrix} = \begin{bmatrix} 0 \\\ 0 \end{bmatrix} $$

-As you can see here, there is no possible 2x2 matrix that could translate the 2x1 origin.
+As you can see, there is no possible 2x2 matrix that could translate the 2x1 origin.
+No matter what values we fill in the matrix, they will be multiplied by 0 when transforming the origin, resulting in the same point $\begin{bmatrix} 0 \\\ 0 \end{bmatrix}$ limiting us to strictly linear transformations.
 To represent our desired non-linear transformation as a matrix, we introduce **homogeneous coordinates**.

 #### 1.4.1 Homogeneous Coordinates

-For our purposes, homogeneous coordinates are pretty simple to use.
+Homogeneous coordinates are pretty simple to _use_, though they might be difficult to understand.
 The idea is that we take our existing point or vector and just add another dimension.
 By convention we refer to this new coordinate as $w$.
 For points, $w=1$ and for vectors $w=0$.

 So in 2D, points become $\begin{bmatrix} x \\\ y \\\ 1 \end{bmatrix}$ and vectors become
 $\begin{bmatrix} x \\\ y \\\ 0 \end{bmatrix}$.